בס״ד

 So we mimicked her cry with a shofar.

-My question would be a pretty simple one, why do we mimic a cry of a non-Jewish lady in our service to G-d?
+My question would be a pretty simple one: Why do we mimic the cry of a non-Jewish lady in our service to G-d?
 What does she have to do with us?
 We have plenty of our personalities crying throughout the Torah, so why don't we use any of them, why is the cry of this lady being used?

 So, please allow me to offer you what may be the explanation.

-So here's the question, why such a desire to hurt him, yes I know he wanted to carry out the commandment, but for Yitzchak, it wasn't a fun moment.
-Later we see when Avraham goes to fight for Lot and is offered prisoners instead of gold, he declines saying he won't take even shoelaces from the king as booty.
-Again, why not feel bad for the prisoners, and take them and maybe set them free or convert them and show them the path to serve the True G-d?!
-When it concerned Yishmael, and Hashem told him to listen to Sarah and throw him out, Avraham Avinu got sad, but Hashem reassured him, and said He will make a nation out of him, since he is his seed.
+So here's my question: why such a desire to hurt him?
+Yes I know he wanted to carry out the commandment, but for Yitzchak, it wasn't a fun moment.
+Later, we see when Avraham goes to fight for Lot and is offered prisoners instead of gold, he declines saying he won't take even shoelaces from the king as booty.
+Again, why not feel bad for the prisoners and take them and maybe set them free or convert them and show them the path to serve the True G-d?!
+When it concerned Yishmael, and Hashem told him to listen to Sarah and throw him out, Avraham Avinu got sad, but Hashem reassured him and said He will make a nation out of him, since he is his seed.
 How come Avraham didn't feel sad for the prisoners or Yitzchak?
-It looks like there was no compassion shown, if I may say so.
+It looks like no compassion was shown, if I may say so.

 More on the story of Chana and Penina.
 You'll be amazed at how much suffering Chana had to endure, all because she had no kids.
 This is yet another case of zero compassion.

-We go to Yaakov Avinu, when Rachel approaches him and asks him to give her a child, he says to talk to G-d, since he can't help her.
-Again no display of compassion.
+We go to Yaakov Avinu.
+When Rachel approaches him and asks him to give her a child, he says to talk to G-d since he can't help her.
+Again, there is no display of compassion.

 The same happens with the brothers and Yoseph.
-Yoseph was begging them to return him to his father, but they sold him to Egypt, again with no compassion shown.
+Yoseph begged them to return him to his father, but they sold him to Egypt, again without compassion.

-During times of First Bet Hamikdash and Second Bet Hamikdash, there was no display of compassion for each other, the nation had plenty of man-to-man problems, to the point that Hashem let the Two Temples be destroyed, millions killed and millions sent out to exile.
+During the First and Second Bet Hamikdash, there was no display of compassion for each other; the nation had plenty of man-to-man problems, to the point that Hashem let the Two Temples be destroyed, millions killed, and millions sent out to exile.

-This is when the Men of Great Assembly made it a law to blow the shofar in exile - mimicking the cry of a non-Jewish lady - the mother of General Sisra.
-The nation went into exile, to be amongst the non-Jews, and there in those distant lands to blow the broken sounds of shofar and to experience hatred, humiliation, death, pain, and suffering - because the nation has displayed no compassion towards each other in Israel, in the Land of G-d, and in the House of Hashem.
+This was when the Men of Great Assembly made it a law to blow the shofar in exile - mimicking the cry of a non-Jewish lady - the mother of General Sisra.
+The nation went into exile to be amongst the non-Jews, and there in those distant lands to blow the broken sounds of the shofar and to experience hatred, humiliation, death, pain, and suffering - because the nation has displayed no compassion towards each other in Israel, in the Land of G-d, and the House of Hashem.

-In the Book of Prophet Isaiah, Chapter 53 talks about Mashiach and his suffering.
-Here comes the question, why does Hashem make him suffer?
+In the Book of Prophet Isaiah, Chapter 53 discusses Mashiach and his suffering.
+Here comes the question: Why does Hashem make him suffer?
 Why put him through so many - no compassion-shown moments?
 Let him live his life, and later appoint him to carry out his mission.
 Does it make sense, wouldn't you think?

 And here's why Mashiach is going through the rough waters...

-After a long exile and plenty of suffering, Hashem wants to see - if and when the Nation of Israel will find a potential Mashiach, Hashem awaits for the nation to feel his pain and “to rescue him" and to "come over to the Mizbeach on which Mashiach is tied and suffering", and this time say to Him - to Hashem:
+After a long exile and plenty of suffering, Hashem wants to see - if and when the Nation of Israel will find a potential Mashiach; Hashem awaits for the nation to feel his pain, "to rescue him," and to "come over to the Mizbeach on which Mashiach is tied and suffering", and this time say to Him - to Hashem:

 May it be so, and in our days, Amen.